laptopology/Domino-Motion/README.md

-# domino-motion
+# ESPHome Motion Sensor

-Motion Sensor Plus
+This one will be Motion Sensor Plus

+ADD: door contact input, output for the relay that enables a siren in case of alarm